-Depreciation expense increased from \$3.0 million for the year ended May 31, 2006 to \$6.1 million for the year ended May 31, 2007.
+Depreciation expense increased from \$3.0 million for the year ended May 27, 2006 to \$6.1 million for the year ended May 26, 2007.
 The increase in depreciation was related to a higher asset base due to the investments made in offices relocated or expanded since May 2006, and investments in the Company's new operating system and other information technology.
 In October 2005, the Company purchased an office building in Irvine, California for approximately \$9.3 million to use as its corporate office and domestic service center.
 The Company moved to the new location in July 2007.
-As the Company completes the implementation of its information technology system, completes and begins depreciation of improvements to the new office building and invests in expanded or new office space for existing offices, it is expected that the Company's depreciation expense will increase.